 Finally, if you’re wondering if I can write worth a damn, remember that on the Amazon links you can read long samples of each book by merely clicking on their cover.

 One hidden gem for this page, for the patient ones who read down this far.
 This link is about a book I believe to be worth $10,000.
 So, please accept my recommendation for the greatest gift I can give.

 If you’re an agent or book publisher, here’s more detailed info about me.
 I’ve been writing novels since I was 9 or 10, which means for the past nearly 25 years I’ve written a ton of words, most of which sucked.
 You know that.
 I know that.

 But in the last ten years, I’ve taken my writing to the next level.
 I honed my skills at UT, earned a journalism degree, and typed thousands of words under excruciating stress for several newspapers.

-So… In summary, I know when a sentence don’t work — umm, I’m thinking this one doesn’t — and I know guns and guys, my primary target audience.
-And since I’m selling myself, I guess you could say I know how to market, having sold (or supervised the selling of) well over a million dollars in advertising in a business I founded at the age of 27.
+So… In summary, I know when a sentence don’t work — umm, I’m thinking this one doesn’t — and I know guns and guys, our primary target audience.
+And since I’m selling myself, I guess you could say I know how to market, having sold (or supervised the selling of) well over a $1.5 million dollars in advertising in a business I founded at the age of 27.